sim590/lain-wiki/calendar.md

 where ``altkey = "Mod1"`` and ``show`` argument is an optional integer, meaning timeout seconds.

-You can also set the notification screen adding a third argument to `show` like this:
+You can also call it defining a notification screen with a third argument like this:

     awful.key({ altkey }, "c", function () lain.widgets.calendar:show(7, 0, my_scr_number) end),